18. Thomas Mitchell Park

 View Map Detail

 Thomas Mitchell Park is undergoing some major renovations to the creek that runs through the park and to the vehicular crossing over this creek.
 Although most of the construction has been completed during the winter months, a few more weeks of wrap up work remains.
-Repairs to the main park road will result in the entrance being closed to the public beginning on Wednesday, March 26th for approximately 1-2 weeks.
+Vehicular access to the pond is currently closed until June 13th.
+In the interim, park users may access the pond on foot via the old crossing.
+Parking is available near the shelter and ball field area.
 Please continue to check our website for the most up-to-date information.
-We are sorry for this temporary inconvenience.
+We apologize for this temporary inconvenience.

 Park Entrance Address: